 You can do it with the help of the GravityBox module.
-But, you need to have Xposed framework and rooted Android device to use this module.
+But you need to have an Xposed framework and rooted Android device to use this module.

 If you have both these requirements, then here are the steps to follow:

-That's it.
-Now, you can rotate your display in all the directions.
+That’s it.
+Now, you can rotate your display in all directions.

-The disadvantage in GravityBox method is that the home screen and app drawer won't be auto-rotate in any direction.
-Only the apps will auto rotate in all the directions.
+The disadvantage in the GravityBox method is that the home screen and app drawer won’t be auto-rotate in any direction.
+Only the apps will auto-rotate in all the directions.